Emotional support for families

 Anticipatory grief

 The organisation Cruse have more information about getting help for anticipatory grief.
-You may be able to get pre-bereavement support for you and your family from your local hospice or organisations such as Maggie’s.
+You may be able to get support for you and your family from your local hospice or organisations such as Maggie’s.
 Hospices are not just for end of life care.
 Many offer support for families before this stage.
 This can help you and your family prepare for loss and for what the future might hold.

-Find out more about coping with grief and sources of support.
+Find out more about coping with grief, and sources of support.

 What can help me deal with the emotional impact?